***This post’s original content has been edited to reflect the legislative changes enacted pursuant to the passing of LA HB 203

 Filing the Lien

 A supplier’s lien is filed the same as an ordinary contractor lien, but there are some additional time obligations.
-If a general contractor files a notice of contract and subsequently files a notice of termination, then the supplier must file its lien within 30 days from the date of the filing of a notice of termination.
+If a general contractor files a notice of contract and subsequently files a notice of termination, then the supplier must file its lien within 6 months of substantial completion or within 60 days of the notice of termination.

-If no notice of contract has been filed, then the supplier has a longer period.
-In that event, the supplier has until 70 days from the date of substantial completion or from the date of filing a notice of termination.
+If no notice of contract has been filed, then the supplier has 60 days from substantial completion.
 A lawsuit must be initiated within one year from the date of filing in order to extend the lien and make it enforceable.

 Should you have any questions or you would like to discuss this issue in further detail, please do not hesitate to contact us to schedule a free consultation.